ccsfist/aadecisionoverview/README.md

 ### Start Slide (Email Entry)

 The entry point.
 Asks the user for their email, saves it to session storage, and forwards it to the next slide.

+**This has been updated in a new docs/javascripts/slide_manager.js to make email entry optional to proceed**

 Example md in this repo: index.md